Bi-Coloured-Python-Rock-Snake/creature/README.md

 ## Intro

 Hi!
-This is a project demonstrating that code not using the async/await (because it was intended to use with blocking I/O, for example) can be made compatible with async code by using greenlets as a bridge.
+This is a project demonstrating the use of greenlet as a bridge to async code.
+It can make code that was written for blocking I/O to work with async I/O.
+An example can an ORM that has used blocking database drivers before and starts using an async database driver.

 Actually, it was not intended as a demo from the start - it was intended to be used in production, therefore the code quality is good.
 Actually, I have